-This could be the Communications Commission, which regulates us.
+This could be the Communications and Utilities Regulatory Authority, which regulates us.
 They will liaise with us and then get back to you.

-Please be aware that the Communications Commission will expect you to have tried to resolve your complaint with Sure before approaching them for resolution.
+Please be aware that the Communications and Utilities Regulatory Authority will expect you to have tried to resolve your complaint with Sure before approaching them for resolution.
 A decision will be reached between us and the regulatory body and you will be informed of this.

 You can contact them by:

-Post: Communications Commission Ground Floor Murray House Mount Havelock Douglas Isle of Man IM1 2SF
+Post: Communications and Utilities Regulatory Authority, Ground Floor Murray House Mount Havelock Douglas Isle of Man IM1 2SF

 Phone: (01624) 677022 E-mail: firstname.lastname@example.org